romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationForms.rst

         .. note::

-            Several condition types are available with Formz core, see chapter “:ref:`usersManual-typoScript-configurationActivation`”.
+            Several condition types are available with FormZ core, see chapter “:ref:`usersManual-typoScript-configurationActivation`”.

 .. _formDefaultClass: